 The net cash used in our operating activities was \$18.9 million and \$13.2 million for the years ended December 31, 2020 and 2019, respectively.
 As of December 31, 2020, we had cash of \$59.3 million.
 We expect that the cash on hand as of December 31, 2020 will be sufficient to fund our operations for a period extending beyond twelve months from the date the consolidated financial statements are issued.
 We have based this estimate on assumptions that may prove to be wrong, and we may exhaust our available capital resources sooner than we anticipate.
 See "- Liquidity and Capital Resources."
-We expect our expenses to increase significantly in connection with our ongoing activities, particularly as we advance the clinical development of our clinical-stage drug products and continue research and development of our preclinical drug products.
+We expect our expenses to increase significantly in connection with our ongoing activities, particularly as we advance the clinical development of our clinical-stage drug products and continue research and development of our preclinical drug products and initiate additional clinical trials of, and seek regulatory approval for, these and other future drug products.
 As we continue to grow and expand, we will incur more expenses relating to regulatory compliance and sales and marketing personnel as we prepare to commence commercialization once we obtain regulatory approval of our drug products.